 Tai chi development is based on 1) continual practice, 2) positive interactions with other practitioners, and 3) access to materials and teachers that are working towards internal development.
-So choose a style based on your schedule and commute to keep you practicing.
+So choose a type of tai chi based on your schedule and commute to keep you practicing.
 Choose a class that is putting its effort into positive development and sharing information and not on conceit, comparison, or justifying why they are great.
 The tai chi style you should learn is the one that has similar goals as you do such as health, martial application, or philosophy.
 Also, focus on why you are doing something and not the minor stylistic differences.

 How to Get Started with Tai Chi Classes in Your Area

 Tai chi classes vary WIDELY!
 Classes can be fast, slow, easy, rigorous.
 Classes and schools can have completely different goals.
 These can include: learning many forms quickly, learning forms slowly, learning only one form, competitions.
 They can have a focus on health, martial application, or both.

 The take home message is that if you decide to practice tai chi, immediately book 1-4 different classes at different schools.
 Don’t attend one class and assume that all tai chi classes are the same.
 Maybe you will get lucky and find the perfect fit of people, style, and speed.
 But maybe not!